kat257/hashi/terraform-getting-started.md

 ```
 Look for a message at the bottom of the output asking for confirmation.
 Type `yes` and hit ENTER.
 Terraform will destroy the resources it had created earlier.
 ## Next steps
 Now you’ve defined and provisioned your Terraform infrastructure using the command line interface (CLI) on your selected cloud provider, checked that it is properly installed, and destroyed the infrastructure.

+`As editor, I’d ask the writer/subject matter expert to correct and expand on the next steps I write.`

 In the next section, you’ll learn how to modify your cloud infrastructure to match your requirements.